 - Monitor and correct your business and personal credit reports and scores regularly.

 If you operate as a business and work on building your business credit, you’ll soon be getting business funding in the business’ name, no personal credit required.
-Follow the tips above to build your company's credit the right way, and you'll be set up for financial success for years to come.
+If you follow the steps above, your business could be on the way to financial success.